jamulussoftware/jamuluswebsite/wiki/en/Hardware-Setup.md

 ## General info

-**For Jamulus to run stable it is recommended to use a PC with at least 1.5GHz CPU frequency.**
+**For Jamulus to run stable it is recommended to use a PC with at least 1.5 GHz CPU frequency.**

 **Windows users**: You need to install an ASIO driver.
 A sound card with a native ASIO driver is recommended.
 Have a look at the [Windows installation page](Installation-for-Windows) for further information.